mattnwells/bike-share-analysis-google-cert/cyclistic-capstone.md

 ```

 The average ride was 19.37 mins. and the median ride was 11.33 mins.
 The
-shortest ride taken was 0.02 mins or 1.2 seconds - an obviously data point.
+shortest ride taken was 0.02 mins or 1.2 seconds - an erroneous data point.
 The longest ride taken was 55,944.15 mins. or
 approximately 39 days.
 It is unclear if this is also an erroneous data point or if a customer was using a bicycle as a temporary replacement for another mode of transportation (for example, a broken-down vehicle).

 ```{r}